camunda/camunda-docs/docs/reference/bpmn-processes/exclusive-gateways/exclusive-gateways.md

 title: "Exclusive gateway"
 ---

-An exclusive gateway (aka XOR-gateway) allows to make a decision based on data (i.e. on process instance variables).
+An exclusive gateway (or XOR-gateway) allows to make a decision based on data (i.e. on process instance variables).

 ![process](assets/exclusive-gateway.png)

-If an exclusive gateway has multiple outgoing sequence flows then all sequence flows, except one, **must** have a `conditionExpression` to define when the flow is taken.
-The gateway can have one sequence flow without `conditionExpression` which must be defined as the default flow.
+If an exclusive gateway has multiple outgoing sequence flows, all sequence flows except one must have a `conditionExpression` to define when the flow is taken.
+The gateway can have one sequence flow without `conditionExpression`, which must be defined as the default flow.

-When an exclusive gateway is entered then the `conditionExpression`s are evaluated.
-The process instance takes the first sequence flow that condition is fulfilled.
+When an exclusive gateway is entered, the `conditionExpression` is evaluated.
+The process instance takes the first sequence flow where the condition is fulfilled.

-If no condition is fulfilled then it takes the **default flow** of the gateway.
-In case the gateway has no default flow, an incident is created.
+If no condition is fulfilled, it takes the **default flow** of the gateway.
+If the gateway has no default flow, an incident is created.

-An exclusive gateway can also be used to **join** multiple incoming flows to one, in order to improve the readability of the BPMN.
-A joining gateway has a pass-through semantic.
-It doesn't merge the incoming concurrent flows like a parallel gateway.
+An exclusive gateway can also be used to join multiple incoming flows together and improve the readability of the BPMN.
+A joining gateway has a pass-through semantic and doesn't merge the incoming concurrent flows like a parallel gateway.

 ## Conditions